C2SP/wycheproof/doc/spongycastle.md

 switch to a provider that is well maintained.

-Below is a list of bugs and potential patches for the case where switching away from Sponcy Castle is not possbile in a short term.
+Below is a list of bugs and potential patches for the case where switching away from Spongy Castle is not possible in a short term.

 ## AES-GCM